overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 Optional attributes:

--   **targetType** : The GraphQL type to attach the field to (by default, it'll be the root Query type of the default schema. see [Default Schema](../definitions/schema.md#default-schema)).
+-   **targetType** : The GraphQL type(s) to attach the field to (by default, it'll be the root Query type of the default schema. see [Default Schema](../definitions/schema.md#default-schema)).
+You can specify one or multiple target types.

 Example: